alfonsonishikawa/mastermind-rest/README.md

 # How to execute

-Clone the project and execute the following to run the application on port 8081.
+Clone the project and execute the following to run the application on port 8081 running everything in-memory.

 ```
 mvn spring-boot:run